 They risk overplaying their hands at times, for example, when comparing their work to Jared Diamond’s discussion of why Eurasia became so powerful.
 To be fair, they note that arguments about the relative power of continental landmasses are at a different level to innovations driving the success of nation-states.
 As such both can be true.
 Indeed geography and innovation surely work together, Venetian naval technology was powerful precisely because of the city-states’ position on the map.
 The same vessels that were perfect for the Mediterranean wouldn’t have been much use to sailors in other regions seeking to cope with oceans.

 That said I do appreciate, and think it is necessary, for them to dismiss Western Culture/Christianity as an explanation for the arrival of transformative innovations.
 They note accurately that such silly theories miss lots out.
 For example, “Theories of Western supremacy in innovation ignore almost a millennium of innovations in Asia” (Tellis and Rosenzweig, 2018, page 26).

 I enjoyed the book, it had lots of interesting details.
-I now know more about the development of patenting than I ever thought I would.
-I always admire attempts to raise the sort of theories we talk about in strategy discussions to a higher level.
+Have to admit that I now know more about the development of patenting than I ever thought I would.
+Overall, I admire attempts to raise the sort of theories we talk about in strategy discussions to a higher level.

 Read: Gerald J. Tellis and Stav Rosenzweig (2018) How Transformative Innovations Shaped the Rise of Nations, Anthem Press